Located on the north bank of the Qiantang River, the city is known for its scenic mountain ranges, rolling green hills, and the famous Xi (West) Lake.

 The gardens remain perfectly maintained with carefully manicured lawns and foliage.
 You can see an incredible array of local plant life or take a boat tour around the waterways.

-Where to stay: The best hotels for sightseeing Hangzhou
+Where to stay in Hangzhou for sightseeing

 As in any sprawling Chinese city, figuring out where to stay in Hangzhou can sometimes seem like quite the chore.
 Most travellers would be well-served sticking to the city centre areas including Shangcheng and Xihu including the beautiful West Lake area.
 Here are a few options…